elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-pomodoro-technique-and-how-is-it-structured.md

 url: /learn/education-studies/questions/what-is-the-pomodoro-technique-and-how-is-it-structured
 score: -1.0
 related_article1:
-    id: 165592
+    id: 165573
-    title: How do practice questions and application exercises reinforce information retention?
+    title: >-
+        What are some challenges associated with passive learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-practice-questions-and-application-exercises-reinforce-information-retention
+    url: /learn/education-studies/questions/what-are-some-challenges-associated-with-passive-learning
 related_article2:
-    id: 165592
+    id: 165590
-    title: How do practice questions and application exercises reinforce information retention?
+    title: >-
+        What methods can be used to synthesize information effectively for study aids?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-practice-questions-and-application-exercises-reinforce-information-retention
+    url: /learn/education-studies/questions/what-methods-can-be-used-to-synthesize-information-effectively-for-study-aids
 related_article3:
-    id: 165571
+    id: 165598
-    title: What are the key differences between active and passive learning?
+    title: >-
+        What are the benefits of teaching others as a form of learning reinforcement?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
+    url: /learn/education-studies/questions/what-are-the-benefits-of-teaching-others-as-a-form-of-learning-reinforcement
 related_article4:
-    id: 165578
+    id: 165587
+    title: >-
-    title: What are the benefits of writing notes by hand compared to typing them?
+        What are the benefits of using flashcards for active recall, and what are the limitations of recognition?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-writing-notes-by-hand-compared-to-typing-them
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-flashcards-for-active-recall-and-what-are-the-limitations-of-recognition
 related_article5:
-    id: 165571
+    id: 165573
+    title: >-
-    title: What are the key differences between active and passive learning?
+        What are some challenges associated with passive learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
+    url: /learn/education-studies/questions/what-are-some-challenges-associated-with-passive-learning
 ---

 &nbsp;